WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 It usually only takes a couple seconds to scan the block filters, and to download and parse the blocks.
 However, for large wallets with many transactions, this synchronization can take up to several minutes.
-The speed and reliability of the loading process is constantly improved, for example a 70x increase with v1.1.11.
+The speed and reliability of the loading process is constantly improved.
 For especially old wallets, it might be worth considering to generate a new wallet with a shorter transaction history.
 :::